This page lists many of the plants featured throughout my website.

 Daphne bholua ‘Jacqueline Postill’ is an erect, upright shrub that produces pretty, pink, tubular flowers from January to April each year.
 Daphne bholua ‘Jacqueline Postill’ is a slow growing shrub, that grows best in a sheltered position.
 It resents any kind of disturbance and is best left unpruned.

-Dendrobium moniliforme is a miniature epiphytic and lithophytic orchid, which is endemic to a number of regions, including: Assam, China, the Himalayas, Korea, Nepal, Taiwan, and Vietnam.
+Dendrobium moniliforme is a miniature epiphytic and lithophytic orchid, which originates from a number of regions, including: Assam, China, the Himalayas, Korea, Nepal, Taiwan, and Vietnam.
 Dendrobium moniliforme produce beautiful, white flowers which are fragrant.

 Dianthus ‘Tequila Sunrise’ is part a new series of perennial pinks that have been developed over seven years of breeding by Whetman Pinks.
 Christened the Cocktails Series, each cultivar is named after a celebratory drink, this one being ‘Tequila Sunrise’.
 Hardy, drought-tolerant and easy to grow, they are ideal for the novice gardener.
 Dianthus ‘Tequila … Continue Reading →